-On the afternoon of Saturday 1st September 2018, a Symposium on 50 years and more of biochemistry at Christ Church will be held in college to honour the life of the late Dr Paul Kent, formerly Dr Lee's Reader in Chemistry at the University of Oxford and President of Van Mildert College, Durham.
+On the afternoon of Saturday 1st September 2018, a Symposium on 50 years and more of biochemistry at Christ Church will be held in college to honour the life of the late Dr Paul Kent, formerly Dr Lee's Reader in Chemistry at the University of Oxford and Master of Van Mildert College, Durham.
 Talks will be appropriate for a general audience.

 biochemistry at Christ Church